 After a walk and playful activities in the snow, the dogs are usually covered in heavy or light flakes of snow.
 It may look harmless but it isn’t.
 Sometimes, when even you towel off this snow, little flakes of snow get stuck in their fur and your dog tries to lick it out which is not a good practice.

 Firstly, the snow may have chemicals and salts that are harmful to the dogs.
-Secondly, excessive linking can damage the dog’s fur and skin.
+Secondly, excessive licking can damage the dog’s fur and skin.
 So, you are recommended to spend some extra time to clean out your dog’s fur.